Euro hamstrung by Ukraine worries, dollar up

 The RBA is considered almost certain to keep its cash rate steady at 2.5 percent for a 13th straight month.

-The market will also be keeping an eye on a survey of China's manufacturing sector due at 0100 GMT.
+The market will also be keeping an eye on a survey of China's manufacturing sector due at 9 p.m.
+ET.
 Analysts polled by Reuters expect activity in the country's vast factory sector to weaken as demand faltered.

 (Editing by Shri Navaratnam)